Best Plants for Bathrooms without Windows

 #1.
 Chinese Water Bamboo (Lucky Bamboo)

 Chinese Water Bamboo also called lucky bamboo is a good plant to grow in a bathroom with no windows.
-This plant is easy to grow and can grow in water rather than soil.
-(Here are more plants you can grow without soil).

 The Chinese water bamboo prefers warmer temperatures growing best in temperatures from 55 to 90 degrees Fahrenheit.
 They also do well when grown in humid conditions making your bathroom a great place for this plant.